KennethBrandon/Arduino-Time-Lapse/README.md

 # Arduino-Time-Lapse
-A Arduino project to create a simple time-lapse dolly
+An Arduino project to create a simple time-lapse dolly